jsiegenthaler/homebridge-eosstb/README.md

 #### Optional

 * **profile**: The profile name to use to load the channel list.
 Optional, defaults to Shared if not found.
-The iOS device can only handle maximum 90 (a bit more but I hard limited it to 90).
+The iOS device can only handle maximum 90 channels (a bit more but I hard limited it to 90).
 Most cable providers offer many more than 90 channels: my provider has 483.
 To ensure you have a meaningful list on your iOS device, setup a profile on your set-top box, and enter the profile name in the config.
 The channels from the profile will be loaded in order.
-If your profile is changed to the set/top box, the changes will be pushed to HomeKit.
+If your profile is changed to the set-top box, the changes will be pushed to HomeKit.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found, and is hard limited to 90.
 The more channels configured, the longer the startup time after a Homebridge reboot.
 Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.